Florida man tried to bring gun, extra ammo into Disney, deputies say

 Deputies said Lopez told them the gun didn’t have a serial number because he didn’t submit the paperwork to get one assigned yet.
 Deputies also could not find a valid conceal firearm license in any databases, though Lopez claimed he had one.

 Lopez was charged with carrying a concealed firearm without a license.
-He was also trespassed from all Disney properties.
+He was also issued a trespass warning, meaning he is banned from all Disney properties.